 A number of papers discuss the automation of service composition.
-McIlraith and Son [6] use the AI planner Golog [5].
+McIlraith and Son [10] use the AI planner Golog [8].
 Golog is a logic programming language based on the Situation Calculus, build on top of Prolog.
-Other planners, like hierarchical task network planners such as SHOP2, are based on the situation calculus.
+Other planners, like hierarchical task network planners such as SHOP2, are also based on the Situation Calculus.
 When composing Web services, high level generic planning templates (subplans) and complex goal can be represented by Golog.
 While these approaches can provide acceptable plans, this technology needs to be adapted to a dynamic environment.
-We have already identified two components of an architecture - process conversion and process monitoring and analysis - that can accomplish this integration.
+We have already identified two components of an architecture that allows the adaptation and integration of planning for autonomic composition - process conversion and process monitoring and analysis - that can accomplish this integration.